RealtyOffer/realty-offer-frontend/src/pages/frequently-asked-questions.md

     - question: Is there a guarantee your agent will sell my home?
       answer: >-
         There is never a guarantee in the market.
-Our agents will guide you and give you the best advice in order to sell your home at a discount commission, which will maximize your profits.
+Our agents will guide you and give you the best advice in order to sell your home at a discounted commission, which will maximize your profits.
 We refuse to mislead and offer you a guarantee that your home will sell in 24 hours.
 Although sometimes this happens, it is never guaranteed.